cristidonos/pyepi/README.rst

 Features
 --------

-* Python and command line wrappers for Linux-based neuroimaging tools, accessible from Windows Subsystem for Linux.
+* Python and command line wrappers for Linux-based neuroimaging tools, packed in a Docker container .
 * Currently supported pipelines:
     - Freesurfer's recon-all and CVS registration
     - Tracula
     - Conversion of DWI dicoms
     - Probabilistic tractography with FSL

 * Support for SEEG electrode visualization

 Credits